 As a consequence of such demand, the stress you feel as an executive will age you.
 Here are some other side effects of feeling constantly stressed at work:

 - Low energy, demotivation, and a lack of inspiration to develop new ideas.

 - A loss of libido or desire for human connection.

 - Insomnia, chest pains, and aches and pains.

 Or course, one side effect of executive stress is the use of substances to maintain a high workload or the effect on mental health.
 Many executives experience severe anxiety and depression related to workplace burnout, which can also affect life at home.
 Not only that, but many executives turn to substance abuse to cope with such demanding work schedules.

-In fact, in 2017 the New York Times reported on the story of a high-level executive who overdosed on substances after a long battle with substance abuse.
-The victim, Peter, was using it to cope with the stress of his job, and because he was in a position of leadership, he failed to communicate his addiction and suffered in silence.
+In fact, in 2017, the New York Times reported on the story of a high-level executive who overdosed on substances after a long battle with substance abuse.
+The victim, Peter, was using it to cope with the stress of his job, and because he was in a leadership position, he failed to communicate his addiction and suffered in silence.